YuiChen0207/crwn-clothing/README.md

 ## Features

+- Responsive Web Design (RWD) implementation to adapt the layout and content of the website based on the user's device and screen size.
 - Browse a wide range of clothing and accessories categories, including men's wear, women's wear, shoes, hats, and more.
 - Add items to the shopping cart and manage the quantity of items.
 - Proceed to checkout to complete the purchase.